Does your serious game have what it takes to be one of our next finalists?

 * SGS&C will accommodate mobile device platforms with at least 16 GB storage memory and 2 GB RAM or more.

 Student Entry Requirements Clarification

-If your game was developed at a University (public or private) and was developed by a non-student team, your game is considered to qualify only as a Business Entry.
+If your game was developed at a University (public or private) and was developed by a non-student team, such as professional developers or faculty members, they are not eligible to enter the student category.
+However, your game does qualify as a Business Entry.